How Paperless Schools are Transforming the Face of Learning

 There are several reasons why schools should go paperless.
 Let’s begin with the more typical reason – climate change.
 For one, climate change is real and is happening fast.
 Modern society is forced to find effective ways to get rid of the trash without destroying natural resources.

-According to a recent survey in 2020, a teacher uses 25-75 pieces of paper per day for homework and study materials in America.
+According to a recent 2020 survey, a teacher uses 25-75 pieces of paper per day for homework and study materials in America.
 This is a lot for a single school but imagines worldwide.
 Each year, schools use around 2000 pages per day.
-Typically, schools use 34 billion papers every year.
+Typically, schools use 34 billion pieces of paper every year.

 Therefore, when classrooms switch to paperless mode, it reduces paper waste, which has been a significant problem and saves energy spent on paper production, which reduces CO2 emission.